NAME

 The user can determine the number of lines desired (number_lines) in each

-each other.
-Output can be in the form of raster or vector lines
+each other across lanes.
+Output is in the form of vector polygon tiles.
+The user

-a minimum size defined in map units (min_tile_size).
-Tiles smaller than
+can decide a minimum size defined in map units (min_tile_size).
+Tiles

-that size will be merged with the neighboring tile they share the longest
+smaller than that size will be merged with the neighboring tile they share the

 For edge detection the user can chose between the i.zc